Bence Válint

-Bence Válint (born 27 November 2004) is a Hungarian racing driver currently competing for Reiter Engineering in the LMP3 class of the Le Mans Cup.
+Bence Válint (born 27 November 2004) is a Hungarian racing driver who last competed for Reiter Engineering in the LMP3 class of the Le Mans Cup.

 Personal life

 Válint is the son of Tibor Válint, an amateur racing driver who sporadically raced in Ferrari Challenge Europe.
-Válint is also the younger brother of Balázs Válint, who raced against Bence in karts.
+Válint is also the older brother of Balázs Válint, who raced against Bence in karts.

 Career

 Válint began karting at an early age at the Hargitai Racing Club after being encouraged to do so by his father.
-During his karting career, Válint won the Hungarian International Open Championship twice, in Micro Max in 2014 and in Mini Max in 2017.
+During his karting career, he won the Hungarian International Open Championship twice, in Micro Max in 2014 and in Mini Max in 2017.

 Following his final year of karting in 2019, Válint made his single-seater debut the following year, joining BWT Mücke Motorsport to race in the Italian F4 Championship.
 After finishing no higher than 17th in the three races in the season-opening round at Misano, Válint switched to Van Amersfoort Racing for the rest of the season.
 In the following six rounds, Válint scored his maiden series points at Monza by finishing sixth in race one, which helped him end the year 21st in points.

 The following year, Válint remained with Van Amersfoort Racing to race full-time in Italian F4 and part-time in ADAC Formula 4.
 In his second season of Italian F4, Válint scored points four times, which included a best result of fifth at Imola, as he ended the year 21st in points for the second year in a row.
 Whereas in the ADAC F4 Championship, Válint raced in the first three rounds, taking a best result of seventh at Hockenheim in his last appearance.

 Válint then spent a year in Lotus Cup Europe, before joining Rossocorsa to race in the 2023 Ferrari Challenge Europe season in the Trofeo Pirelli class from Misano onwards.
-In his first season in the series, Válint won second time out at Misano, and took five more podiums to end the year third in the standings despite missing the round at Estoril.
+In his first season in the series, he won second time out at Misano, and took five more podiums to end the year third in the standings despite missing the round at Estoril.